Youth Council

 YOUTH-LED PROJECTS

 Students come back from the summer program with a project plan they’d like to implement in order to address a social issue in the community.
-For the past 4 years, this project had involved educational justice, resulting in the ongoing initiative “Owning It, Our Education” or OIOE, which addresses educational injustices for students of color in Detroit.
-Youth Council members are involved in all project planning aspects, from securing funding, to promoting the project, to analyzing outcomes of the program.
+For many years, this project had involved educational justice, resulting in the ongoing initiative “Owning It, Our Education” or OIOE, which addresses educational injustices for students of color in Detroit.
+Youth Council members are involved in all project planning aspects, from securing funding to promoting the project to analyzing outcomes of the program.

 Project Examples: Mural challenge stereotypes on Vernor and Rieden; Trip to Washington DC to support and advocate for the Dream Act; Owning It, Our Education & Nuestro Futuro mentorship programs to prepare southwest Detroit students for college and strengthen intergenerational alliances.